 Dead Letter Queue (DLQ):

-Failed notifications that exceed retry limits are sent to a DLQ for:
+Failed notifications that pass all retries go to a DLQ for:

-- Identifying systemic issues (e.g., all emails to a domain are bouncing)
+- Finding patterns (e.g., all emails to one domain bounce).

 8. Notification Template Repository